"TNT EXPRESS" email virus removal guide

 What is the "TNT EXPRESS" email virus?

-"TNT EXPRESS" is a spam campaign, designed to spread the Agent Tesla RAT (Remote Access Trojan).
+"TNT EXPRESS" is a spam campaign designed to spread the Agent Tesla RAT (Remote Access Trojan).
 The term "spam campaign" is used to define a mass-scale operation, during which thousands of scam emails are sent.
-The deceptive letters distributed through this spam campaign are disguised as mail from TNT Express - a legitimate international courier service company, subsidiary of the FedEx multinational delivery service giant.
-It must be emphasized that these fake "TNT EXPRESS" emails are in no way associated with the genuine TNT Express or FedEx.
+The deceptive messages distributed through this spam campaign are disguised as mail from TNT Express, a legitimate international courier service company and a subsidiary of the FedEx multinational delivery service giant.
+These fake "TNT EXPRESS" emails are in no way associated with the genuine TNT Express or FedEx.
 The purpose of this spam mail is to proliferate malware.
-Agent Tesla is a piece of malicious software that operates by enabling remote access and control over infected systems.
-RATs can have a wide variety of heinous abilities that can cause likewise varied issues.
+Agent Tesla is malicious software that operates by enabling remote access and control over infected systems.
+RATs can have a wide variety of dangerous capabilities that can cause likewise varied issues.

-The deceptive emails (subject/title "Consignment Notification: You Have A Package With Us"; may vary) sent through the "TNT EXPRESS" spam campaign, inform recipients that their goods have been booked and delivered by "TNT Express".
+The deceptive emails (with subject/title "Consignment Notification: You Have A Package With Us", which may vary) sent through the "TNT EXPRESS" spam campaign inform recipients that their goods have been booked and delivered by "TNT Express".
 Recipients are instructed to review and address the attached documents to finalize this process.
-Recipients are alerted that the this must be done within 15 days from the date of the shipment's arrival, else it will be deemed abandoned.
-The supposed consignment has already spent 8 days in-bond; hence, only 7 days are left until its status changes to "abandoned".
-Therefore, recipients must check the attached Waybill - a document issued by the carrier giving details and instructions relating to the shipment of a consignment of goods.
+They are alerted that this must be done within 15 days from the date of the shipment's arrival, otherwise it will be deemed abandoned.
+The supposed consignment has already spent eight days in-bond, and thus only seven days remain until its status changes to "abandoned".
+Therefore, recipients must check the attached Waybill, a document issued by the carrier giving details and instructions relating to the shipment of a consignment of goods.
 The fake emails are allegedly signed by a "Clearance Support Agent".
-The scam letters are concluded with statements concerning the email's/attachment's confidentiality.
-However, instead of containing the Waybill, the attached file ("Shipping Document PP&BL Draft.r00"; may vary) - upon opening initiates the infected process/chain of Agent Tesla.
-As mentioned in the introduction, this RAT allows its users (i.e. cyber criminals) to stealthily access and control compromised devices.
+The scam messages are concluded with statements concerning the email/attachment confidentiality, however, rather than containing the Waybill, the attached file ("Shipping Document PP&BL Draft.r00", which may vary) initiates the infected process/chain of Agent Tesla when opened.
+As mentioned, this RAT allows cyber criminals to stealthily access and control compromised devices.
 The main purpose of Agent Tesla is to steal information.
-Primarily, this trojan uses keylogging (i.e. recording of keystrokes) to obtain sensitive information, such as usernames and passwords of email, social networking, social media, messenger, data storage and transferring, e-commerce, online money transferring, digital wallet, cryptowallet, and banking accounts.
-To summarize, trusting the fake "TNT EXPRESS" emails can result in system infections, severe privacy issues, financial losses and even identity theft.
+Primarily, this Trojan uses keylogging (i.e. recording keystrokes) to obtain sensitive information, such as usernames and passwords of email, social networking, social media, messenger, data storage and transferring, e-commerce, online money transfers, digital wallet, cryptowallet, and banking accounts.
+To summarize, trusting the fake "TNT EXPRESS" emails can result in system infections, serious privacy issues, financial loss and even identity theft.

 |Name||Agent Tesla RAT|